 JACKIE KLIGERMAN, Special Educator

-Jackie is an educator with our Moadon.
-She greets the students each day, and works with smaller groups of students.
+Dr. Jacqueline Kligerman is a teacher at Moadon who has a great deal of experience, education and passion for both Judaism and children with special needs.
+She works with small groups of students who need additional support in learning Hebrew.
 Jackie is a retired special educator who served as a teacher, clinician, administrator and school principal in a variety of public and private educational settings throughout her career.
 She holds a doctoral degree from Teachers College, Columbia University where she taught courses in psychology and education.

 SCOTT ECKERS, B'nai Mitzvah Cantorial Soloist, Teacher

 Dr. Scott Eckers is an educator, historian, cantor, and entertainer.
-For most of his 21-year teaching and administrative career, Scott taught social studies in Syosset; he is now with Great Neck Public Schools.
+For most of his 22-year teaching and administrative career, Scott taught social studies in Syosset; he is now with Great Neck Public Schools.
 From 2005 to 2022, Scott taught Hebrew, Yiddish, Jewish culture and music at the Workmen's Circle's I.L.
 Peretz Jewish School of Nassau.
-He is thrilled to be joining the faculty at Makom, where he has helped lead services for several years.
-Scott has served as the high holidays cantor at Marathon Jewish Community Center for many years, and is now continuing that role at the consolidated Etz Chaim/Hollis Hills Jewish Center.
-He is an active member of East Meadow Jewish Center, where he regularly leads services and formerly directed Junior Congregation.
-Scott is a trustee and past president of the East Meadow Board of Education, a member of the New York State Theatre Education Association board of directors, and a member of Actors' Equity Association.
-He is proud to be Jenny's husband and Jacob's dad.
+He is thrilled to be on the faculty at Makom, where he has helped lead services for several years.
+Scott served as the high holidays cantor at Marathon Jewish Community Center and then the consolidated Etz Chaim/Hollis Hills Jewish Center for many years.
+He is an active member of East Meadow Jewish Center, where he regularly leads services, teaches Bar Mitzvah lessons, and formerly directed Junior Congregation.
+Scott is a past trustee and past president of the East Meadow Board of Education, a member of the New York State Theatre Education Association board of directors, and a member of Actors' Equity Association.
+He is proud to be Jenny's husband and dad to Jacob and Simon.